puppetlabs/puppet_metrics_dashboard/README.md

 Defaults to `3000`

 The grafana port for the web interface.
 This should be a nonprivileged port (above 1024).

+_Note:_ Grafana will not run on privileged ports such as `443`.
+To enable this capability you can use the suggestions documented in [this Grafana documentation](http://docs.grafana.org/installation/configuration/#http-port)

 ##### grafana_password